HFT-WS16-IF-Rookies/IPR-WS1718-Einkaufsplaner/docs/styleguide.md

   * closed issues are moved automatically to the Done list.
   * from the To-Do list to the in progress list no automation exists, so we have to move them manually.
-    It's like defining the works getting done in the next sprint, should be moved there, that everyone is up-to-date what are the tasks for the current sprint.
+    It should be used to define the for the next sprint.
+THis way everyone is up-to-date what are the tasks of the current sprint.